 Cheque or postal order

-If you would like to make an additional repayment by cheque or postal order, write your student reference number (Student Support Number or ART ID) on the back of your cheque or postal order and send it to the Student Loans Company.
+If you would like to make an additional repayment by cheque or postal order, write your customer reference number on the back of your cheque or postal order and send it to the Student Loans Company.

 You can set up additional repayments by Direct Debit.
 To do so, contact a Student Loans Company customer adviser.

 To set up a standing order agreement, complete and print the standing order form from the link below and forward it to your bank.

 If your income varies or falls during the tax year, it is possible that your total for the year will fall below the repayment threshold even if your earnings exceed the weekly or monthly threshold.

 The repayment threshold for academic year 2023-2024 is £22,015.